BassT23/Proxmox/docs/configuration.md

 `ONLY` takes precedence over its matching `EXCLUDE`.
 Filters accept VMIDs, ranges, and configured tags; check and update selections are independent.

+### Ultimate Updater target selection

+`USE_INTERNAL_TARGET_SELECTION` is `false` by default.
+When it is disabled, the existing Proxmox Only/Exclude tag behavior is unchanged.
+When enabled, the Web UI's Check and Update tri-state rules are used instead and Proxmox Only/Exclude tags are ignored without being changed.
+An empty rule means no explicit selection; `Only` includes a target, and `Exclude` removes it.
+Check and Update rules are independent.
+Disabling the option preserves the saved internal rules and restores the legacy tag behavior.

 ## Updates and lifecycle

 `REBOOT_IF_NEEDED` controls reboot handling for updates, not checks.
 Guest